-Submission by August 31 - Recommended for a September start date of the following year.
-There is time for two external reviews and two Program Review Panel (PRP) reviews if needed.
+Submission by August 31 - Recommended for a fall start date of the following year.
+There is time for two external reviews and two Program Review Panel (PRP) reviews, if needed.

 Submission before December 31 - During this time, priority is given to the review of PERCAS and the RIPAs submitted by August 31.
-If time allows, new RIPAs will be processed, and only the April PRP evaluation will be possible.
-Therefore, there is no assurance that the review will be completed in time for launch the following fall semester.
+If time allows, new RIPAs will be processed, and only the April or May PRP evaluation will be possible.
+Therefore, there is no assurance that the review will be completed in time for launch in the fall.

-Submission after December 31 - RIPAs may be submitted, but none will begin the review process until July when the new RIPA window commences.
+Submission after December 31 - RIPAs may be submitted, but they will only be reviewed if time allows.
+They may be reviewed as late as July when the new RIPA window commences.

 NOTE: If a program has standards that are found to be "not met" or "met with concern" or have an attached discretionary variance request must be reviewed by the PRP and Teacher Preparation Committee prior to Board action.